cynricthehun/nebula/Nebula-mod-API.md

     }
 }

-[RegisterPacketProcessor] // This attribute lets Nebula know this packet proccessor exists public class YourCustomPacketProcessor : BasePacketProcessor<YourCustomPacket>
+[RegisterPacketProcessor] // This attribute lets Nebula know that this is the processor class for your new packet type public class YourCustomPacketProcessor : BasePacketProcessor<YourCustomPacket>
 {
     public override void ProcessPacket(YourCustomPacket packet, INebulaConnection conn)